 Sean Dyche's men piled on the pressure in an attempt to salvage a point, but QPR defended stoically, with Robert Green and Richard Dunne in inspired form.

-Harry Redknapp's men are now unbeaten in four at Loftus Road as they ended Burnley's four-match unbeaten streak, with the visitors remaining in the relegation zone.
+Harry Redknapp's side are now unbeaten in four at Loftus Road as they ended Burnley's four-match unbeaten streak, with the visitors remaining in the relegation zone.

 Ashley Barnes blazed high over the bar following good link-up play with Danny Ings before Scott Arfield forced Green into an instinctive save 11 minutes in.